-McCafé SIP is currently active in five countries, reaching more than 6,400 farms as of 2018.
+McCafé SIP is currently active in five countries, reaching more than 6,200 farms as of 2018.
 Roasters can choose to develop programs, in collaboration with the communities they source from, that meet the McCafé SIP framework and therefore contribute to our sustainable coffee sourcing goal.
-The Company and its Franchisees partner with roasters to invest in programs that provide, for example, direct premiums to farmers, as well as farmer training, technical assistance, tools and resources, and measurement and evaluation.
+The Company and its Franchisees partner with roasters to invest in programs that provide, for example, direct premiums to farmers to support economic viability, as well as farmer training, technical assistance, tools and resources, and measurement and evaluation.

 What results are we seeing?

 Through McCafé SIP, we have better information about the farmers growing our coffee, which is verified by third parties.
 We’re also enabling coffee roasters to leverage their expertise and relationships at origin to innovate and advance sustainable farming practices.
 Through roaster-led programs, farmers can access training and support from agronomists, helping them to take better care of their land and increase overall productivity and the quality of their coffee.
 Additionally, there are opportunities for farmers to engage in activities focused on improving their welfare.

 For example, over 500 coffee farms in Quindio, Colombia nearly doubled their initial yield in 2017, due in part to the use of field farmer schools and frequent technical assistance.
 A further 1,725 farms in Antioquia and Norte del Valle, Colombia received support, such as installing vegetable gardens to grow food for coffee farming families, the distribution of safety equipment and the delivery of 300,000 disease-resistant coffee plantlets.